libriscv/docs/docs/emulator/syscalls.md

 		machine.template sysargs <std::span<MyStruct>> (); // Consumes 2 registers
 }
 ```
+Span-based helpers can only access writable memory.
+They are always considered non-const (mutable).

 4. Get a pointer to an N-element array of struct (`std::array<T, N>*`).
 > Note: This function will throw an exception under all circumstances if it cannot complete successfully.
 Page permissions *do not* apply, instead read-write arena rules apply.
 Uses `memarray<T, N> (addr)` behind the scenes.